 Strikes in Greece

 In the past, strikes have been fairly frequent in Greece.
-The government's unpopular austerity measures during the last few years' economic crises resulted in large-scale protest action.
+The government’s unpopular austerity measures during the last few years’ economic crises resulted in large-scale protest action.
 Now that Greece is regaining economic stability, protests are generally less frequent.
-However, they do occur from time to time in response to political issues.
+That said, they do occur from time to time in response to political issues.

 Crime in Greece

-In Athens, crime is mostly restricted to petty theft such as purse snatching and pickpocketing, while violent crimes such as physical and sexual assault are generally rare.
 Most crime is likely to occur in areas popular with tourists, some shopping areas and on public transport – particularly the metro.
 The same largely holds true for other major cities.

 Safety tips for expats in Greece

-Given the large number of people travelling in Greece, it is possible that expats will be mistaken for tourists and criminals may attempt to take advantage of them.
+Thieves have also been known to take trains coming from the Athens airport to take advantage of tired travellers.
+Given the large number of people travelling in Greece, expats may be mistaken for tourists, and criminals may attempt to take advantage of them.

 Emergency numbers in Greece